caseyamcl/openapi-params/README.md

 class IpAddressFormat extends AbstractParamFormat
 {
-    // This is a required constant
-    public const TYPE_CLASS = StringParameter::class;
+    // This is a required constant when extending the AbstractParamFormat class public const TYPE_CLASS = StringParameter::class;

     /**